joeeoj/recipes/template.md

 * `primary ingredients`

-secondary ingredients

-_you might already have but should check_
+more ingredients you might already have but should check

-* `secondary ingredients`
+* `more ingredients`

 ## steps